BlueLightAI/.github/profile/README.md

 <img src="get_started.png" width="500px" alt="Get started with Cobalt" />

-- Automatically identify problematic groups of data in your model, saving days or weeks of data scientist troubleshooting effort.
+- Automatically identify problematic groups of data in your model, saving days or weeks of troubleshooting effort.

 - Quickly compare models and assess the deployment risk of each model for your use case, like this case comparing embedding models for product search: